RafaRemote/oc_python_p10_restful_secured_drf_api/README.md

 Contributors and Owner of a Project can create Comment to Project's Issues.

 Only the Owner of a Project/Issue/Comment can update or delete it.
+Only the Owner of a Project can CRUD the Contributors related it.

 ## 2 - Endpoints